 What Is Wealth Management?

-The idea behind wealth management is that people who have a high or ultra-high net worth may often require services beyond those offered by traditional financial advisors.
-Those with hundreds of thousands, millions, or even billions of dollars may have large and complex investment portfolios, complicated tax situations, various businesses and ownership interests, or other specific needs that are unlikely to apply to average investors.
+The premise of wealth management is that people who have a high net worth may require more extensive services than those offered by traditional financial advisors.
+Those with millions—perhaps even billions of dollars—may have complex investment portfolios, complicated tax situations, various businesses, ownership interests, and other specific needs that are unlikely to apply to average investors.

 Wealth managers may be able to leverage a wide range of financial products and services to address a specific set of requirements.
 Though clients pay a special wealth management fee, they receive customized strategies designed specifically with their finances in mind.

 Services offered by wealth managers may include, but are not limited to: